Wav2PWN/Wav2PWN-Project/README.md

 ## 📥 Download Results

-You can access our generated adversarial examples and transcription logs for eight test models from the link below:
+You can access our generated adversarial examples for eight test models from the link below: (Because the result files are too large, we store our test results in Google Drive.)

 🔗 [Download Result.zip from Google Drive](https://drive.google.com/file/d/your_file_id/view?usp=sharing)